Jim Gibbons (American football)

-James Edwin Gibbons (September 26, 1936 – August 20, 2016) was an American professional football tight end for the NFL's Detroit Lions (1958–68).
+James Edwin Gibbons (September 26, 1936 – August 20, 2016) was an American professional football tight end for the National Football League (NFL)'s Detroit Lions from 1958 to 1968.

 Early life

 Gibbons was born in Chicago, Illinois.
-He attended the University of Iowa, where played on teams with future Detroit Lion teammate Alex Karras.
+He attended the University of Iowa, where he played on teams with future Detroit Lion teammate Alex Karras.

-He earned All-America and All-Big 10 honors as a senior and Hawkeye team captain in 1957.
+He earned All-American and All-Big 10 honors as a senior and Hawkeye team captain in 1957.
 In a 1957 game against Minnesota he caught nine passes for 164 yards and two touchdowns in a 44-20 Iowa victory.

 In the 1957 Rose Bowl, Gibbons was a starter on the #3-ranked Iowa team that defeated #10-ranked Oregon State 35-19, catching a 16-yard pass from quarterback and the game's MVP Ken Ploen.
-His touchdown catch in a home game against Ohio State on November 10, 1956 was the lone score in the game and clinched the Rose Bowl appearance and at least a tie for the Big Ten championship (which the team went on to win) for Iowa as the #7-ranked Hawkeyes defeated the #6-ranked Buckeyes, 6-0.
+His touchdown catch in a home game against Ohio State on November 10, 1956, was the lone score in the game and clinched the Rose Bowl appearance and at least a tie for the Big Ten championship (which the team went on to win) for Iowa as the #7-ranked Hawkeyes defeated the #6-ranked Buckeyes, 6-0.